xsk07/LTLpSeparator/README.md

 - Conversion of LTLpf formulas containing unary temporal operators into an equivalent form of the US temporal logic;
 - Visualization of the formulae as trees;
-- Separation of LTLpf formulas into a triple of pure past, pure present and pure future ones, built up on basic boolean operators and by the only binary temporal operators Until and Since, with the possibility of viewing the elimination rules of the Separation Theorem applied by the algorithm;
+- Separation of LTLpf formulas into a triple of pure past, pure present and pure future ones, built up on basic boolean operators and on the only binary temporal operators Until and Since, with the possibility of viewing the elimination rules of the Separation Theorem applied by the algorithm, and the generation of the triple of automata;
 - Visualization of pure formulae as DFA automata;